shovon/websocket-graph/specifications/protocols/json-rpc.md

-# Graph Relay RPC: JSON-RPC 2.0-Based Protocol
+# Graph Relay RPC: JSON-RPC 2.0-Based Protocol in Unreliable Mediums

 This document outlines the RPC-based format to work with the the graph relay architecture.
 However, this document will not outline the implementation details, but rather a blueprint for how implementers should be able to implement the graph, both at the server level, and at the application level.

+One possible critique for this protocol is that it assumes more aggressive unreliability, without accounting for environments where unreliability is unacceptable (such as TCP).

+Derivatives may omit parts of the format that merely exists to account for unreliability.

 ## Server